What Prophecy Is

 Prophecy is speaking a message inspired by the Holy Spirit for the “upbuilding, encouragement, and consolation” of others (1 Corinthians 14:3).

-In the Catholic tradition, prophecy belongs to the charisms—those graces given by the Holy Spirit not merely for personal sanctification, but for the building up of the Body of Christ (cf. CCC 799–800).
-In its simplest form, it is God choosing to speak into the present moment—into concrete situations, into confused minds and troubled hearts, into the ordinary circumstances of life.
+In the Catholic tradition, prophecy belongs to the charisms — those graces given by the Holy Spirit not merely for personal sanctification, but for the building up of the Body of Christ (cf. CCC 799–800).

 Why Prophecy Matters

 St. Paul’s insistence on this gift is striking.
-He does not treat prophecy as peripheral or rare, but as something to be actively desired:
+He does not treat prophecy as peripheral or rare, but as something to be actively desired: “Earnestly desire the spiritual gifts, especially that you may prophesy” (1 Cor.
+14:1); “The one who prophesies builds up the church” (1 Cor.
+14:4–5); “Earnestly desire to prophesy” (1 Cor.
+14:39); “Do not quench the Spirit.
+Do not despise prophecies, but test everything” (1 Thess.
+5:19–20).

 The reason is simple: prophecy builds.
-It awakens faith, deepens understanding, stirs worship, and, at times, pierces the heart with conviction (cf. 1 Corinthians 14:24–25).
+It awakens faith, deepens understanding, stirs worship, and, at times, pierces the heart with conviction (cf. 1 Cor.
+14:24–25).
 It does more than convey information.
 It becomes an instrument through which God acts.

 For this reason, clarity is essential.
 Prophecy is directed toward others, and its power lies in being intelligible.
 A word that cannot be understood cannot build up the Church.
 Revelation, by its nature, makes known what was hidden.
 If it remains obscure, it cannot edify, encourage, or console.
-This is why the one who prophesies is greater than the one who speaks in tongues unless the latter is interpreted—because prophecy strengthens the community through understanding (cf. 1 Corinthians 14:1–5).
+This is why the one who prophesies is greater than the one who speaks in tongues unless the latter is interpreted—because prophecy strengthens the community through understanding (cf. 1 Cor.
+14:1–5).

 There is also a distinct evangelistic dimension to prophecy.
-When a word touches something deeply personal—when it discloses what lies hidden in the heart—it can become a moment of encounter:
+When a word touches something deeply personal—when it discloses what lies hidden in the heart—it can become a moment of encounter: “The secrets of his heart are disclosed… and he will worship God” (1 Cor.
+14:24–25).

 In such moments, the person recognizes that God is not distant or abstract, but present and attentive.